stefanosAgelastos/IaCexample/README.md

 Just read the intro to terraform, cool name.
 I read about the use cases they portray.
 ### Setup
-Now I am downloading the CLI tool, set path, run `terraform` Okay, first I'm gonna make myself a new AWS account.
+I am downloading the Terraform CLI tool, set path, run `terraform`, good

+Okay, first I'm gonna make myself a new AWS account.

-Now dowloading the amazon CLI
+Dowloading the amazon CLI

-downloaded, now configuring the AWS CLI
+configuring the AWS CLI
 - making new user with programmatic access for my laptop
 - add user to new group named MyAdministrators
 - Assign to group AdministratorAccess policy: Provides full access to AWS services and resources.